yashasvii29/Glowing-website/README.md

 # Glowing-website
-This is a glowing website which has makeup products.
+This is a glowing website which contain beauty products for skin care.